 Salmon (& Other Seafood) Salad Meal Prep Ideas

-We’re not sure we’ve ever seen a better looking salad.
+I’m not sure I’ve ever seen a better looking salad.
 This easy salmon salad pulls from every color of the rainbow, with a special thanks to the crunchy bell peppers.
 As an added benefit, it truly lives up to its name.
 If you need a fast meal, this salmon salad is perfect.
 The entire dish comes together in 20 minutes, and it’s loaded with protein.

 Maybe you feel like you’re running out of salad meal prep ideas or they’re all starting to sound the same.
 Dive into this Greek salmon salad.
 The fresh dill will delight your taste buds.
 If you don’t have dill, basil, or chives, parsley will do the trick.
 You can also substitute other seafood, including shrimp, cod, catfish or trout.